 Related Lesson Plans located at www.ksagclassroom.org (Provided by Kansas Foundation for Agriculture in the Classroom).
 For more information contact: Robin Blume, Kansas Department of Agriculture (785) 564-6756 or email@example.com.

 With the Agriculture Passport, students make their way in scavenger hunt style through the birthing center, the milking parlor, various animal exhibits, and the FFA Agriculture education exhibit.
-Hitting all the stops results in a prize at the Education Center (formally the Do Art Building).
-The Agriculture Passport can be picked up at the Education Center from 8 a.m. to 8 p.m.,
+Hitting all the stops results in a prize at the Education Center.
+The Agriculture Passport can be picked up at the Education Center from 9 a.m. to 7 p.m.

 Open from 9 a.m. to 8 p.m. daily.

-The Birthing Center is presented by Kansas State University School of Veterinary Medicine and Kansas Veterinary Medical Association and is located at 20th Ave. and Fort Scott Blvd.
-The birthing center offers a unique experience for students to learn about the miracle of life.
-Since its debut in 1994, young and old have made the birthing center a must see at the Kansas State Fair.
+The Birthing Center is presented by Kansas State University School of Veterinary Medicine and is located at 20th Ave. & Fort Scott Blvd.
+The Birthing Center offers a unique experience for students to learn about the miracle of life.
+Since its debut in 1994, young and old have made the Birthing Center a must see at the Kansas State Fair.
 Students can learn about the birthing process, as well as gain insights about animal agriculture, veterinary medicine, and responsible pet ownership.
-Newborn calves, lambs, goats, piglets, and chicks are always a hit and can help your students better understand life cycles and food production.
-"Bessie," K-States' popular birthing simulator cow, will be back to give students a "hands-on" experience in the birthing of a calf.
+Newborn calves, lambs, kids, piglets, ducks and chicks are always a hit and can help your students better understand life cycles and food production.

 Dr. Goddard's Lab

 10:00 a.m., 11:00 a.m., 12:00 noon, and 2:00 p.m., Education Center